Interior & Exterior Home Painting Tips

 PREVIOUSLY PAINTED SURFACES – Sound preparation is essential to good-looking, long-lasting

-PEELING OR FLAKING PAINT must be removed by using a paint scraper, wire brush, sandpaper, or power washer.
+PEELING OR FLAKING PAINT can be removed using a paint scraper, wire brush, sandpaper, or power washer.
 Remove any mildew present.
-Surfaces that have not been previously painted or that are exposed down to the original surface should be handled as follows:
+Surfaces that have not been previously painted or that are exposed down to the original surface and managed as follows:

-WOOD, WOOD COMPOSITION BOARD, HARDBOARD – These must be primed with an exterior wood primer.
+WOOD, WOOD COMPOSITION BOARD, HARDBOARD – These should be coated with an exterior wood primer.
 After priming, caulk all holes and joints.